Anime-influenced animation: France

+The French-German animated series SantApprentice, created by Jan Van Rijsselberge, has an animation and art style very similar to that of Japanese anime.
+It's two films Santa's Apprentice and The Magic Snowflake, both examples of collaborative work from France, Belgium, Ireland, and Australia, further that similarity by implementing anime tropes into the animation work.

-Another example of example of an animation that is repeatedly defined as “anime” can be seen in Wakfu: The Animated Series, a flash animation series based on a video game of the same title, and Captain Laserhawk: A Blood Dragon Remix, a Netflix series inspired by the 2013 video game Far Cry 3: Blood Dragon and amalgamates elements and characters from several other Ubisoft franchises, despite both series having been made in France and America.
+Another example of example of a French animation that is repeatedly defined as "anime" can be seen in Wakfu: The Animated Series, a flash animation series based on a video game of the same title, and Captain Laserhawk: A Blood Dragon Remix, a Netflix series inspired by the 2013 video game Far Cry 3: Blood Dragon and amalgamates elements and characters from several other Ubisoft franchises, despite both series having been made in France and America.

 Blue Eye Samurai is frequently mistaken to be an actual Japanese anime due to its setting being in the Edo period of Japan, as well as its animation being heavily influenced and stylized to appear as a typical anime would, such as Japanese depictions and references and the action sequences.
 However, it is actually a French-American co-production, and was animated by the studio Blue Spirit, a French company.
 The creators expressly wanted the series to "look like a moving painting" with character design drawn from bunraku puppets.
 Inspiration was taken from the character Zatoichi, the "Man with No Name", and the works of Akira Kurosawa.

 Spain

 In 2018, Movistar+ released Virtual Hero, a Spanish animated series created by YouTube personality El Rubius.
 It was dubbed as the "first anime in Spanish history".
-The Netflix original "The Idhun Chronicles", based on The Idhún's Memories book saga written by Laura Gallego, premiered in 2021, also featuring an anime-style animation.
+The Netflix original "The Idhun Chronicles", based on The Idhún's Memories book saga written by Laura Gallego, premiered in September 10, 2020, also featuring an anime-style animation.